edufuga/LinkedDataScala/README.md

 ## Knowledge Graph: Importing and Persisting
 The main goal of the Linked Data project is to **import** three different files (two CSV files and one XML file) and to **transform** this data into a **knowledge graph**.
 The basis for such a knowledge graph is an **ontology** for representing the content of the source files.
-The technologies and semantic languages to be used are RDF(S) and OWL.
+The technologies and semantic languages used are RDF(S) and OWL.

 ## Scala as a functional programming language with a strong ecosystem